jakob-bagterp/browserist/docs/user-guide/navigation/window-size.md

     For most operating systems, the window will fill the screen, without blocking the operating system's own menus and toolbars.
 Obviously, the size of the browser window also depends on the device and its screen resolution.

 ### Minimized
+Minimizing the window typically hides the window in the system tray, though the exact behavior may vary depending on the operating system:

 ```python linenums="1"
 from browserist import Browser